DelphinusLab/prover-node-docker/README.md

 - `server_url` - The URL of the server to connect to for tasks.
 The provided URL is the dockers reference to the host machines 'localhost'
 - `priv_key` - The private key of the prover node.
 This is used to sign the tasks and prove the work was done by the prover node.

+### Dry Run Service Configuration

+The Dry Run service will be required to run parallel to the prover node.
+The Dry Run service is responsible for synchronising tasks with the server and ensuring the prover node is working correctly.
+This service must be run in parallel to the prover node, so running the service through docker compose is recommended.

+In the `dry_run_config.json` file, modify the connection strings to the server and the MongoDB instance.

+- `server_url` - The URL of the server to connect to for tasks.
+Ensure this is the same as the prover node.
+- `mongodb_uri` - The URI of the MongoDB instance to connect to.
+- `priv_key` - Private Key is NOT used in the Dry Run service when run parallel to the prover node, so it can be ignored.

 ### HugePages Configuration

 It is important to set the hugepages on the host machine to the correct value.
 This is done by setting the `vm.nr_hugepages` kernel parameter.